 Romesco de peix v romesco sauce

 This Catalan fish stew is a wonderful combination of fishiness, tomato and the smooth earthiness and aroma from the nut flours and the herbs.
 It might not be the prettiest, but it is so full of flavor you’ll soon forget that.
 Trust me, you’ll want to eat every last drop.
 My husband even described it as the meal of the year so far, he liked it that much!
-It’s warmly comforting that it’s great for a colder day.
-However it would be fine any time since it’s not heavy.
-It’s one I can hardly believe I hadn’t made in a while, it’s so good.
+It’s warmly comforting but also not too heavy.
+It’s a dish I can hardly believe I hadn’t made in a while, it’s so good.
 It definitely won’t be as long until we have it again.